 Gregory Sarlo, Psy.D. (he/him/his)

 Dr. Sarlo is an Illinois Licensed Clinical Psychologist and the Founder, Clinical Director, and Director of Training of Psychological Consultations.
 A graduate of The Adler School of Professional Psychology, Dr. Sarlo has worked with Lesbian, Gay, Bisexual, Transgendered, and Questioning (LGBTQ) communities since 1987.
 He served as the President of the Illinois Psychological Association (IPA) from 2008-2009 and again from 2010-2011.
 He is currently serving as Treasurer of the IPA.
 Dr. Sarlo is a longtime member of the American Psychological Association (APA) and their Division 44, the Society for the Psychological Study of Lesbian, Gay, Bisexual and Transgender Issues.
 He is currently serving on the Executive Committee of Division 44 as their Outreach Coordinator.
-Dr. Sarlo formally served as faculty for Midwestern University in their Behavioral Medicine Department, and in 2012 assisted them in achieving their initial APA Accreditation.
+Dr. Sarlo previously served as faculty for Midwestern University in their Behavioral Medicine Department, and in 2012 assisted them in achieving their initial APA Accreditation.
 He is also a former Core Faculty member at The Adler School of Professional Psychology (ASPP), where during his tenure he served as program Director of Adler’s Masters in Counseling and Masters in Organizational Counseling programs, as well as the Program Coordinator of Clinical Qualifying Examinations.
 In 2012, Dr. Sarlo was appointed Senior Faculty of APA’s HIV Office for Psychology Education (HOPE) Program.
 The program endeavors to enhance psychologists’ ability to competently and compassionately respond to people infected and/or affected by HIV.
 Since 2019 Dr. Sarlo has served as an Ambassador and Presenter for Badge of Life, an organization dedicated to inspiring hope and contributing to the health and well-being of law enforcement personnel.